AckbadP/tournament-mapper/issues.md

+remember to add tests for features as features are added

 # Open Issues
 - 1 get reader working on static image
     - still not reading isolated 0s on test4 img